 A key to managing bipolar disorder is to recognize early relapse warning signs.
 Medication will minimize, but not eliminate, mood swings for many people coping with bipolar disorder.
 Changes in a medication regimen may need to be made to optimize stabilization.
 Identify your specific early warning signs of bipolar disorder relapse so you can notify your treatment team right away.
-In order to intervene more effectively, it is important to identify warning signs prior to shifting into a hypomanic, manic, or depressive episode.
+In order to intervene more effectively, it is important to recognize warning signs prior to shifting into a hypomanic, manic, or depressive episode.

 Here is a list of sample warning signs of bipolar disorder relapse.
 Warning signs may not be exactly the same every time but are often similar to what has happened in past episodes.